mirofrankovic/m-profile-project-01/README.md

 **USER STORIES**

 **Comon user stories**
 * As a user, I expect to access the website from any device, so that I can use the website anytime and anywhere.
 * As a user, I expect that this link will have a good access to historical facts.
 * As a user, I expect to find on this website a credible sources for my study.

 **New users**
 * As a user, I expect to find an answer why Roman empire was so big and what happent later.
 * As a user, I expect to find anoter links to this topic for more resources.
 * As a user, I expect to find what was the Roman empire and when was the most powerfull.
 * As a user, I expect to find a contact form where I would be able to ask a question related to my topic.
+* As a user, I expect to find an explanation for Roman crisis and being able to contact the editor for my further questions.

 **DESIGN**